New York Mayor Bill de Blasio used security detail as ‘concierge service,’ city watchdog says

-Investigators faulted the governor for not reimbursing the money to the city.
+Investigators faulted the mayor for not reimbursing the money to the city.

 In a news conference Thursday, de Blasio blasted the report, claiming it is “full of inaccuracies,” and said such uses of his security detail followed the guidance of New York Police Department security experts and were based on the increased number of threats public officials face.